zwang378/workspace-restful-api/README.md

 # Workspace RESTful API

 This project follows MVC design.
-Since data entries are in csv files, this project uses csv files to read and write data.
+Since data entries are in CSV files, this project uses CSV files to read and write data.

 This RESTful API performs the following functions.